ethereum/homestead-guide/old-docs-for-reference/main-wiki.rst/Dapp-using-Meteor.rst

 Meteor <https://www.packtpub.com/web-development/building-single-page-web-apps-meteor>`__
 or `Discover Meteor <http://discovermeteor.com>`__.*

-TODO Short: - put ethereum related stuff into ``client/lib/ethereum/somefile.js`` - use ``myCollection.observe({added: func, changed: func, removed: func})`` to communicate to ethereum, keep ethereum logic out of your app as much as possible.
+TODO Short: - put Ethereum related stuff into ``client/lib/ethereum/somefile.js`` - use ``myCollection.observe({added: func, changed: func, removed: func})`` to communicate to Ethereum, keep Ethereum logic out of your app as much as possible.
 This way you just write and read from your reactive collections and the observe functions will handle the rest (e.g. sendTransactions) - Filters etc will add logs etc to your collections.